Defining Dentistry: What is a cavity?

 At this point, the cavity may or may not be treated with only a filling.
 The nerve of the tooth can now become infected because it is exposed to decay.

-If the tooth cannot be saved, your Dentist Wicker Park may recommend an extraction of the tooth to get rid of the source of infection.
+If the tooth cannot be saved, your dentist may recommend an extraction of the tooth to get rid of the source of infection.

 I hope this helps you understand what a cavity really is.